elves/elvish/website/ref/language.md

     -   `regular` will match if the path is a regular file.

+    Symbolic links are considered to be regular files.

 Although global modifiers affect the entire wildcard pattern, you can add it after any wildcard, and the effect is the same.
 For example, `put */*[nomatch-ok].cpp` and `put *[nomatch-ok]/*.cpp` do the same thing.
 On